Sylius/Sylius/docs/customization/api.rst

 The easiest solution to remove the field is to create a new serialization group and use it for fields you want to have and declare this group in the endpoint.

 First let's add the ``config/api_platform/Product.xml`` configuration file.
 See ``How to add an additional endpoint?`` for more information.
 Then let's modify the endpoint.
-For this example i will use GET item in shop, but you can also create some custom endpoint:
+For this example I will use GET item in the shop, but you can also create some custom endpoint:

 .. code-block:: xml